hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/emil/emil_design.md

 * `j_loads_ns`, `j_dumps`: Handling of JSON objects likely using `jjson` library.
 * `logger`:  Handles logging, probably related to the application's logging framework (likely from src.logger).

-These imports demonstrate a complex system with integrations for Google services, AI model usage, e-commerce platforms (PrestaShop), Facebook advertising, and file handling.
+These imports demonStarte a complex system with integrations for Google services, AI model usage, e-commerce platforms (PrestaShop), Facebook advertising, and file handling.

 ## <explanation>